bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/populating-configuration.md

 If you are not interested in making use of this functionality you can skip this section.
 Otherwise, keep reading below.

-Data plane observability and remote write can be configured through `secrets/dataplane-observability-config.yaml`.
-Please take a look at the sample file for more details.

-To enable data plane observability remote write, you first need to enable it via `--dataplane-observability-config-enable`.

 An Observatorium token refresher is needed to refresh tokens when authenticating against Red Hat SSO.
 To configure the token Refresher